fps697608/AWS-ECS-Workshop/202-Get-Started-with-Amazon-ECS-Service/README.md

 * Make sure there exists **executable image** stored in Amazon ECR.
 For more details, please refer to [Get Started with Docker & Amazon ECR](../README.md).

-## Determine Using Amazon Fargates or EC2 instance
+## Determine Using Amazon Fargates or EC2 Instance
 In Amazon ECS, we can easily launch containers without management of instances by using Amazon Fargate.
 We can also launch containers on Amazon EC2 instances and manage instances ourself.

 The following content is divided into two parts.
 For using Amazon Fargate, please step to **Use Amazon Fargate** part.
 For using Amazon EC2, please step to **Use Amazon EC2 Instance** part.